 Under an APP there is also a requirement that building sites are kept safe for all public and pedestrians.

 A permit is usually required for all works covered by a building permit.
 In some instances lightweight construction activities may be granted an exemption from the need to obtain an APP.
 For exemption to be granted the project must be for a lightweight structure under 30sqm, for example a carport or verandah; with the condition that pre-existing and post construction photos of Council assets are submitted to firstname.lastname@example.org.

-Under Council's Community Local Law August 2015, Items 133 - 137, failure to obtain an APP may incur a $200 first offence penalty and possible further penalty units for each day contravention continues.
+Under Council's Community Local Law August 2015, Items 133 failure to obtain an Asset Protection Permit may incur a penalty of 5 units being $500.00 and a maximum penalty of 20 penalty units being $2000.00.